 In the late nineteenth century, for instance, Seattle’s main industries consisted of logging, fishing, agricultural, and coal mining, all of which relied on low-skilled manual labor.
 The work was seasonal, however, and while many of those workers were transients who only stayed in the region when there were jobs, there were those who remained year-round and were homeless when employment was scarce.

-After the Civil War, meanwhile, former soldiers in both the North and the South suffered from what we now call post-traumatic stress disorder, and instead of settling down decided to roam the country.
-Known as hobos, they would hop onboard railroad cars and migrate from city-to-city looking for handouts and the occasional job.
-The shipbuilding industry had an impact on the homeless of Seattle as well.
+The shipbuilding industry had an impact on the homeless in Seattle as well.
 During the peak years of World War I, an additional 20,000 laborers migrated to the region to work in the shipyards, putting a serious strain on local housing.
 When the Skinner and Eddy Shipyard lost its federal contracts after the war ended, tens-of-thousands of those workers lost their jobs as a result.
 The Stock Market Crash of 1929 and subsequent Great Depression aggravated the situation not only in Seattle but across the country, leading to shantytowns filled with unemployed workers that were called Hoovervilles – the largest in Seattle stretched over nine-and-a-half acres.

-The homeless landscape again changed during the 1970s and 80s as more women, families, young adults, and teenage runaways were forced to live on the street.
+The homeless landscape changed once again during the 1970s and 80s as more women, families, young adults, and teenage runaways were forced to live on the street.
 The economy – from lack of jobs to disproportionate salaries – played an obvious role, but so did higher divorce rates and an influx of Vietnam veterans who struggled after their return to the United States.

 In Skid Row, Josephine Ensign ties stories of the actual homeless into her general exploration of Seattle’s history, from the city’s first homeless man in 1854, to the Native American daughter of Chief Seattle, to a teenage girl living on the streets during the 1980s.
 Mike Grell does the same, weaving his own stories of the homeless into Green Arrow, albeit fictional ones.